lszd098/g0d/README.md

-Hi guys, this is the common language for g0d.
+Hi guys, this is the common language of g0d.